sunty2016/DroidParticle/README.md

 # DroidParticle
-A Particle System Library Based on Android API (no OpenGL)
+A Particle System Library for Android Application Based on standard Android graphic API without using OpenGL